atolab/zenoh-web/content/docs/manual/tls.md

 ```bash
 $ zenohd -c router.conf
 ```
-Make sure that the path indicated in the *user_password_dictionary* property points to a valid credentials file.

 Then, let's start the subscriber in client mode passing its configuration, i.e. *client.conf*:
 ```bash